pallavigitwork/pallavigitwork/README.md

 # Hey Folks 👋

-Welcome to my GitHub home!
+Welcome to my GitHub profile!

 I am Pallavi Sharma, a versatile technologist and entrepreneur with close to two decades of experience across multiple roles — from individual contributor and technical product manager